Metastatic Breast Cancer

 Metastatic breast cancer is when the cancer cells metastasize (spread) from your breast to other areas of your body.
 Metastatic breast cancer is also called stage IV (4) breast cancer and is the most advanced stage of breast cancer.

-• When you are first diagnosed but the cancer has already spread to other areas of the body, called de novo metastatic breast cancer.
+• De novo metastatic breast cancer: This is when you are first diagnosed with breast cancer and the cancer has already spread to other areas of your body.

-• More commonly, after you have had treatment for your first breast cancer diagnosis.
-This can happen even years later.
-This is also called distant recurrence.
+• Distant recurrence: This can happen after you have had treatment for your first breast cancer diagnosis and can happen even years later.

 Often, metastatic breast cancer happens when not all the cancer cells were destroyed (killed) during the original treatment.
 Some cancer cells may not be able to be seen on imaging.
-They stay hidden for some amount of time and then begin to grow and spread again.
-There is nothing you can do to prevent this from happening and is not caused by anything you did.
+They stay hidden for some time and then start to grow and spread again.
+You cannot stop this from happening.

 Where does breast cancer metastasize?